skuid/skuid-cli/README.md

 # skuid CLI

-skuid CLI a command line interface for deploying and retrieving Skuid metadata between environments.
+skuid CLI is a command line interface for deploying and retrieving Skuid metadata between environments.

 This repository's main branch currently represents the in-progress development of the next major release of the project.